nblmc/geoservices-docs/atlascope/using/introduction.md

 ## Credits

 Atlascope was developed at the Leventhal Map & Education Center at the Boston Public Library by Garrett Dash Nelson and Belle Lipton.
-Atlas layers were prepared by a team of interns including Ian Donnelly, Hanaan Yazdi, Abby Duker, Rachel Mead, Luwei Chen, Brian Kominick, Madison Bastress, Liz Kellam and Victoria Mak.
+Atlas layers were prepared by a team of interns including Ian Donnelly, Hanaan Yazdi, Abby Duker, Rachel Mead, Luwei Chen, Brian Kominick, Madison Bastress, Liz Kellam, Victoria Mak and Samantha Carr.

 Digitization and preparation of atlas layers was made possible by the [Council on Library and Information Resources.](https://www.clir.org/ "CLIR")